 What’s the cost of using a credit card abroad?

-There are two types of fees you’ll encounter when using a credit card abroad: Foreign transaction fees and merchant fees.
-Foreign transactions fees are around 3% and easily avoidable since many travel rewards cards waive them.
+There are two types of fees you’ll encounter when using a credit card abroad: foreign transaction fees and merchant fees.
+Foreign transaction fees are around 3 percent and can be avoided since many travel rewards cards waive them.

 What you pack in your wallet matters as much as what you put in your carry-on when you travel abroad.
-You want to bring one or more credit cards that are widely accepted, offer purchase and travel protection, generous rewards and travel perks.
-Here are a few credit cards that fit the bill:
+You’ll want to bring one or more travel credit cards that are widely accepted and that offer purchase and travel protection, generous rewards and travel perks.

-Using credit cards abroad is rewarding and more secure than utilizing cash.
-While you might encounter a few issues when using a credit card to pay for purchases, workarounds exist.
-Follow these tips and you won’t have to carry large sums of cash or worry about your transactions getting declined.
+Using credit cards abroad can be rewarding, and it’s more secure than utilizing cash.
+While you might encounter a few issues when using a credit card to pay for purchases, there are workarounds.
+By following safe use practices, you won’t have to carry large sums of cash or worry about your transactions getting declined.